These longer worked examples combine several clutchcall commands into a realistic scenario.

 Use the link

 Each psql connection becomes its own QUIC stream over the direct link.
-The pair-id gates the tunnel end to end; the edge only ever saw the candidate exchange, never query bytes.
+The pair-id gates the tunnel end to end.
+The edge only saw the candidate exchange.
+It never saw query bytes.

-On a symmetric NAT the direct punch can fail; the flow falls back to the relayed path so the link still forms (the edge then forwards bytes for that session).
+On a symmetric NAT, the direct punch can fail.
+The flow then falls back to the relayed path, so the link still forms.
+In that case, the edge forwards bytes for that session.

-Both peers are QUIC clients that dial outward — whoever dials is the client.
-The home server never accepts an unsolicited inbound connection, so there is no firewall hole to punch and no static public IP to maintain.
+Both peers are QUIC clients that dial outward.
+The peer that dials is the client.
+The home server never accepts an unsolicited inbound connection.
+Thus there is no firewall hole to punch and no static public IP to maintain.

 Recipe 3 — Remote desktop over the raw-QUIC relay

-Control a headless box from a laptop using a remote-desktop client whose transport rides the same tunnel relay — both legs are QUIC, end-to-end encryption is the client’s own.
+Control a headless box from a laptop with QuickDesk.
+Its transport rides the same tunnel relay.
+Both legs are QUIC.
+End-to-end encryption is QuickDesk’s own.

 1